New report says long working hours remain a problem for many of the 18,500 workers at projects overseen by Qatar's World Cup organisers

 Doha says it has made great strides in labour relations in recent years, including the "abolition" of the kafala system which ties a worker to a sponsor and the introduction of a minimum wage.

-But Amnesty International says migrant workers in Qatar, who number more than two million, continue to face widespread exploitation.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But Amnesty International says migrant workers in Qatar, who number more than two million, continue to face widespread exploitation.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.